elishatofunmi/Computer-Vision/EfficientDet (tomatoes and onions)/readme.md

 **Project Description**

-This video illustrates a real-time object identification and classification of onions and tomatoes using custom efficientDet; which is one of the object detection neural network architecture provided in TensorFlow 2 zoo.
-The tomatoes and onions were locally collected.
+This video illustrates a real-time object identification and classification of onions and peppers using custom efficientDet; which is one of the object detection neural network architecture provided in TensorFlow 2 zoo.
+The peppers and onions were locally collected.
 This architecture was fully trained using google colab.
 The dataset was converted to tensorflow record using roboflow.

 **About EfficientDet**